 After we finished at The Billesley, Maverick began a new, more peripatetic role.
-Other groups began producing pub theatre in Birmingham.
+Other groups began producing pub theatre in Birmingham - one of our initial ambitions.
 We produced seasons of plays at The Birmingham Library Theatre, including the hugely successful 'People's Company' production of Henry V - using a community cast and employing some of the finest theatrical talent to tutor and mentor, including Barbara Houseman.

 A national tour of a play about Tony Hancock, again, starring the brilliant Paul Henry.